anderson-aristotle/html-css-lab/README.md

 ### Lab: Create a cookie site

-In squads, you're going to collaboratively create a new webpage using the raw content found inside `index.html` (using semantic tags where possible).
+In teams, you're going to collaboratively create a new webpage using the raw content found inside `index.html` (using semantic tags where possible).

-To start, identify one member of your squad to be the 'project lead'.
+To start, identify one member of your team to be the 'project lead'.
 This person will create three new branches: `gh-pages`, `css`, and `html`; **CREATE THESE BRANCHES FROM THE MASTER BRANCH**.
-The 'project lead' will be the only squad member to code during the lab, everyone else will advise them what to code.
+The 'project lead' will be the only team member to code during the lab, everyone else will advise them what to code.

-Then, check out the `html` branch and begin working there.
+Next, check out the `html` branch to begin working there and run `grunt serve` in the terminal.

-1. `grunt serve`

   > Remember that `grunt serve`is just a tool in our tool box.
 We do not need to
   > fully understand how it works **yet**.